IQSS/dataverse/doc/sphinx-guides/source/admin/mail-groups.rst

 Updating a Mail Domain Group
 ----------------------------

 Editing a group is done by replacing it.
-Grab your group definition like the :ref:`above example <domainGroup1.json>`, change it as you like and ``PUT`` it into your installation:
+Grab your group definition like the domainGroup1.json example above, change it as you like and ``PUT`` it into your installation:

 ``curl -X PUT -H 'Content-type: application/json' http://localhost:8080/api/admin/groups/domain/domainGroup1 --upload-file domainGroup1.json``